 "Are there questions that were not answered?"

 "But why the ground rules?
-What's so hard about following four or five administrative procedures?
-The real issue is whether a person can learn to punch, kick and move, all skills requiring far more
+What's so hard about following four or five administrative rules The real issue is whether a person can learn to punch, kick and move, all skills

 You lingered until the end, greatly impressed by the intensity of work out, complexity of technique and general level of execution.

 Only afterwards does the master return to further explain.

 "Please don't think I'm a silly old fool.
 I speak the way I do martial arts.
 Just as I don't waste motion, I don't like to waste words or time.
 Most people who walk through the front door are looking for